simeoncloud/docs/README.md

 * An **Export Pipeline** in Azure that exports and stores as code all changes made to a tenant's configurations in the Microsoft Portal
 * A **Deploy Pipeline** in Azure that publishes the tenant configurations from the repository to a tenant

-Configuration Repositories are layered to create the desired state of configurations that are being deployed to a tenant at any given time.
-Each subsequent layer after the **Baseline** takes priority over the layer before it.
-Simeon supports three layers depending on each MSP's desired level of customizations.
+Configuration repositories are layered to create the desired state of configurations that are deployed to a tenant.
+Each subsequent layer takes priority over the layer before it.
+Simeon uses two layers:

-The three layers include:

-* The built-in **Simeon Baseline**
-  * A set of best practice configurations developed by Simeon \(e.g. requiring multi-factor authentication and packages for common apps like 7-Zip and Google Chrome\)
-* Your own **MSP Specific Baseline**
+* Your **MSP Baseline**
   * Configurations an MSP may want to apply to all or many of their tenants \(e.g. custom branding\)
 * **Tenant Specific Configurations**
   * Configurations that are specific to an individual tenant \(e.g. specialized software, printer deployment, and drive mapping scripts\)

+The **Simeon Baseline**, a set of best practice configurations developed by Simeon \(e.g. requiring multi-factor authentication and packages for common apps like 7-Zip and Google Chrome\), is provided as a starting point for building your **MSP Baseline**